markdawson/sales-dashboard-example/unmanged_table_with_the_orm.md

 - The model's fields should be created to match the existing table's schema.
 - You should make sure to specify the primary key manually on the field that is the primary key.
 - It can create, update, and delete individual rows in the unmanaged table.
-- The Django test tools will not create a test database for any unmanged tables.
+- The Django test tools will not create a test database for any unmanaged tables.

 ## Use the unmanaged model in our view
-Next let's build our view using the unmanaged model.
+Next, let's build our view using the unmanaged model.

 ```python
 def sales_dashboard_view(request):